ONSdigital/robo-utils/README.md

 [![npm version](https://badge.fury.io/js/@onsvisual%2Frobo-utils.svg)](https://www.npmjs.com/package/@onsvisual/robo-utils)

-Utilities to make Natural Language Generation (NLG) for semi-automated journalism a bit easier.
-Can be used in any Javascript project (web browser or NodeJS) that is set up to use NPM packages.
+A library of utilities to make Natural Language Generation (NLG) for semi-automated journalism a bit easier.
+Used in particular to produce local data-driven area reports in ONS products like [Housing prices in your area](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/housingpricesinyourarea/2024-03-20), but can be included in any Javascript project (web browser or NodeJS) that is set up to use NPM packages.

-Some simple usage examples for robo-utils can be found in [this Svelte REPL](https://svelte.dev/repl/817f1d35fd1f40bf80005715f40faa07?version=4.2.9).
+Some simple usage examples can be found in [this Svelte REPL](https://svelte.dev/repl/817f1d35fd1f40bf80005715f40faa07?version=4.2.9).
 More complex usage examples (making use of [Pug](https://pugjs.org/api/getting-started.html) templates rendered to JSON files) can be found in the ONS [robo-article](https://github.com/ONSvisual/robo-article) and [robo-embed](https://github.com/ONSvisual/robo-embed) templates.
 You can also play with the PUG templates [this live editor](https://onsdigital.github.io/robo-editor/) in your browser.

 ## Getting started